The Basics of an Integrated Marketing Campaign

 The heart of integration is the core message — a single idea that ties everything together.

-For category-defining resource, Nike’s “Just Do It” isn’t tied to one product; it’s a universal theme that runs through ads, athlete stories, and video experiences.
+For example, Nike’s “Just Do It” isn’t tied to one product; it’s a universal theme that runs through ads, athlete stories, and digital experiences.

-Your unified marketing campaign should work the same way: find one idea that captures the emotion or worth you want to transmit, then adapt it to each medium.
+Your integrated marketing campaign should work the same way: find one idea that captures the emotion or value you want to communicate, then adapt it to each medium.

 3. Channel Mix

-An unified campaign can include any combination of the following:
+An integrated campaign can include any combination of the following:

 Paid Media: Search ads, display, social advertising